brianhanifin/brianhanifin.com/_posts/2019-12-29-stop-accepting-flaky-components-replace-them.md

 ---
-title: Wife Approval Factor (WAF) Crisis
+title: Smart Home Confidence Crisis
 date: 2019-12-29 09:15:00 -0700
 categories: [General]
 tags: [Home Assistant]
 seo:
-  date_modified: 2019-12-29 09:15:00 -0700
+  date_modified: 2020-12-15 09:00:00 -0700
 # sticky: true
 ---

 ## How to stop accepting flaky components, and start replacing them

-A few months ago [I posted a message in the Home Assistant Community](https://community.home-assistant.io/t/waf-crisis-how-to-stop-accepting-flaky-components-and-start-replacing-them/138066) outlining the problems that were driving down the acceptance of my Home Automation hobby at my house.
+A few months ago [I posted a message in the Home Assistant Community](https://community.home-assistant.io/t/138066) outlining the problems that were driving down the acceptance of my Home Automation hobby.

-If 9 out of 10 devices work as they should, that 10th flaky device, which I think works most of the time but sometimes doesn’t work, is the thing my wife latches onto.
-She has gone from being pleasantly accepting of most things (and some automations have delighted her) to becoming more and more irritated.
+If 9 out of 10 devices work as they should, that 10th flaky device, which I think works most of the time but sometimes doesn't work, is the thing my family remembers.
+My family has gone from being pleasantly accepting of most things (and some automations have delighted everyone) to becoming more and more annoyed.

 Examples of automations that delight: